 Kocsis delivers a poignant portrait of a woman who is reminded about her disconnection to the world and others every day

-On the other hand, András’ is a middle-aged psychiatrist who drinks wine at night to help himself fall asleep and has a young daughter whom he is trying to fortify his bond with.
+On the other hand, András’ is a middle-aged psychiatrist who drinks wine at night to help himself fall asleep and has a young daughter with whom he is trying to fortify his bond.
 András quickly becomes fascinated with Éva’s case and realizes that the company that hired him is onto something by insisting psychological factors cause Éva’s hypersensitivity.
 In the meantime, Éva experiences numerous changes within herself due to her new treatment.
 Her case is taken to court, where health ministers, watchdogs, and activists insist air pollutants cause her condition.

-Kocsis said in an interview during the IFFR that Éva’s condition is a metaphor on the many elements from the modern world that cause inexplicable somatization.
+Kocsis said in an interview during the IFFR that Éva’s condition is a metaphor for the many elements from the modern world that cause inexplicable somatization.
 Although Éva is allergic to magnetic fields, radiation, electric waves, and has to go outside using an astronaut suit, the film smartly evokes the vulnerability that conveys being dependent on technology and human-made creations.

-Through a brilliant color and photography selection, Kocsis delivers a poignant portrait of a woman who is reminded about her disconnection to the world and others every day.
+Through a brilliant color and photography selection, Kocsis delivers a poignant portrait of a woman who is reminded about her disconnection from the world and others every day.
 However, András’ arrival into Éva’s life may be more consequential than expected.

 Eden has been screened in Hungary throughout 2019 and will be distributed overseas by the Hungarian Film Fund in the present year.